The Law’s Requirements Are Written on Our Hearts—Romans 2:14-15

-Every race, every population of people recognized the conscience.
-The conscience is that inner voice that identifies right from wrong.
-When we are in the wrong, our conscience bothers us.
-We may experience guilt or remorse.
-The conscience is yet another example of how the knowledge of God has been written on our hearts from the very beginning ( Romans 1:19-20).
+Every population of people, regardless of how remote, recognizes the conscience.
+It is that inner voice that identifies right and wrong.
+When we do wrong, our conscience will bother us and we may experience guilt or remorse.
+This is yet another example of how the knowledge of God has been written on our hearts from the very beginning (Rom.
+1:19-20).

-I am so thankful by default that God placed inside us the need for Him.
-The Bible says in II Peter 3:9 that God is "not willing that any should perish, but that all should come to repentance."
-He has proven this by creating the knowledge of Him in our hearts so that as we become aware of Him, He can reveal Himself to us.
-Today, may you let yourself be found by God.
-May the grace of His Son Jesus cover you and bring you into right standing with Him!
+I am so thankful that God placed our need for Him inside of us.
+The Bible says that God does not want “anyone to perish, but everyone to come to repentance” (2 Pet.
+3:9b).
+He has proven this by creating the knowledge of Himself in our hearts so as we become aware, He can reveal Himself to us.
+Today, I pray that you and I will take one more step towards Jesus and be found by God.